stevenwaterman/stevenwaterman.github.io/_posts/2020-03-03-microbit-raytracer.md

 ![A few meters away from the camera, we see a square-based pyramid sitting on the grid.
 The side facing the camera is bright red, while the right-hand side is a darker red.](/assets/img/posts/20200303/swaterman/assets/microbit-raytracer/raytrace-2.jpg "The pyramid is the physical object that we want to render in the scene")

-Here, we visualise the `view plane` - the representation of the screen.
+Here, we visualise the <code>view plane</code> - the representation of the screen.
 It is a 5x5 grid, which sits 1m away from the camera.
 The width of the grid is customisable, and affects how wide of a view the camera has.
 Each LED on the Micro:Bit is represented by one cell in the grid.